georgekinnear/cj-meta-analysis/04-analysis-RQ2.md

 </tr>
 </tbody>
 </table>

+(This seems to be driven by a couple of low outliers in the 34+ group.)

 Likewise, the details for the linear model in each case show that the variance explained decreases with higher thresholds, i.e. `median_ssr_x`